 Accommodation is in eight twin-bedded guest rooms in three purpose built lodges set in the grounds of the main house, each with their own en-suite tiled bathroom.
 Meals are eaten in the dining room of the main house which is modern and comfortable.

 If you decide on a pack trip into the pristine forests of the National Park then all camping equipment is carried by pack horses and camps are simple.
 2 man tents are supplied and meals are cooked over a camp fire.
 There are no facilities, only streams and lakes to wash in.

-The estancia is open for guests between September and early April each year and dates are arranged to suit (minimum stay 3 nights); During a 7 night stay 3 day pack trips can be arranged on request.
+The estancia is open for guests between September and early April each year and dates are arranged to suit (minimum stay 3 nights).

 |Day 1||You will be met at Bariloche and driven to Estancia Huechahue.
 Lunch or tea when you arrive then meet the horses and a short afternoon ride to try them and the Argentinian tack, returning to the estancia for dinner and the night.|